dalalsunil1986/terratest-workshop/README.md

 | RESTful shopping cart - Saving order to DynamoDB   | `git checkout step3` |
 | RESTful shopping cart - Sending order notification | `git checkout step4` |

-This repository contains infrastructure modules and the automated tests for it to deploy real resources into your AWS account which can cost you money.

 ## Requirements

 1. Install [Terraform](https://www.terraform.io/) (requires version >= 0.12.0). and make sure it's on your `PATH`.